LensPlaysGames/Corth/README.md

   - Solution: Specify a valid path, including file name and extension, to the assembler executable using `-a` or `--assembler-path`
 - "Linker not found at x"
   - Solution: Specify a valid path, including file name and extension, to the linker executable using `-l Path/To/Linker.exe` or `--linker-path Path/To/Linker.exe`
+- The stdout and stderr of any commands run are redirected to a log file in the same directory as the Corth executable.
+The contents of these files are printed to the console when the verbose flag is passed to Corth through the CCLI with `-v` or `--verbose`.

 ---